Comparison

 Apple & Google Wallet passes for in-store loyalty

-Includes unlimited SMS, not just email
+Includes SMS and wallet push, not just email

 The bottom line